Memphis nonprofit puts money behind drive to curb gun deaths

 Eventually, outreach workers will ask potential participants if they want to take part in Memphis Allies.
 Once they do, the program will pay for such expenses as housing, utility bills, food and phones.
 Participants may be paid between $50 and $150 weekly, depending on whether they fulfill a series of obligations — which include staying in touch with their care team and avoiding conflicts on social media.
 They also must advance toward larger goals, like finding a job, learning a skill or obtaining housing or regular access to food.

-One participant had spent so much of his life incarcerated that he didn’t know how to use a washing machine the organization had made available.
-Others don’t know how to read and can’t fill out job applications or lack documents needed to obtain employment.
+One participant had spent so much of his life incarcerated that he didn’t know how to use a washing machine.
+Others don’t know how to read or lack documents needed to obtain employment.
 Memphis Allies guides them through such tasks, along with providing mental health treatment.

-Some staffers are employed by LifeLine to Success, a nonprofit that serves people returning from prison and one of several organizations Youth Villages has contracted with.
-Some former participants in LifeLine to Success have themselves become staffers.
+Some staffers are employed by the nonprofits Neighborhood Christian Centers and LifeLine to Success, which have contracts with Youth Villages.
+Some former participants in LifeLine to Success, which serves people returning from prison, have themselves become staffers.

 “To see my young gang members that I’ve had for four to five years now, working on a computer, now taking notes, now getting up early in the morning to go to a scene or staying up late to make sure the neighborhood’s good. …” Vinessa Brown, its executive director, said with pride.